Paying Professors: Inside Google's Academic -2-

 In September 2012, the FTC was nearing a decision on whether to charge Google with antitrust violations, including its practice of favoring its shopping and travel services in search results.
 Google's law firm, Wilson Sonsini, sent the FTC chairman an 8-page letter in the company's defense and attached Google-funded research papers supporting its arguments.

-Mr. Desai, now a law professor at Georgia Institute of Technology after leaving Google in 2012, said part of his job was to compile a list of "all the major policy academics in intellectual property so Google lobbyists could know who to follow and potentially target for papers."
+Mr. Desai, now a law professor at Georgia Institute of Technology after leaving Google in 2012, said part of his job was to compile a list of "all the major policy academics in intellectual property so" Google lobbyists could know whom to follow and potentially target for papers.

 He said Google was careful to say the checks came with no requirements: "It was a gift.
 Recipients can do what they want."

-Among the largest were $400,000 stipends that in 2010 went to several researchers investigating ways to improve users' online privacy.
+Among the largest were $400,000 gifts that in 2010 went to several researchers investigating ways to improve users' online privacy.

 Google and other tech companies collect personal information, including data some users would rather not share.
 The firms usually give notice on a privacy policies page about what is collected, and they often ask for users' consent to keep the information.